calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 It is generally more granular and includes more edge cases than the Koppen system.

-This method produces hundreds of possible climates; most of which are only hypothetical.
+This method produces hundreds of possible climates; many of which are hypothetical.

 This system has the advantage of the ability to accuratly describe hypothetical climates which may occur in the future due to climate change.